 Visitors can decide if they want to first get their steps in and head to the trail for some walking and then head to the viewing platform or vice versa.
 From the parking lot, the viewing platform is to the left not even 100 yards (a football field), and the trail is to the right.

-Cadillac Area Land Conservancy (CALC) thanked the Dick Hansen family on Sunday, October 23, 2016, for donating a wildlife viewing platform in memory of Sandy Hansen.
+Cadillac Area Land Conservancy (CALC) thanked the Dick Hansen family for donating a wildlife viewing platform in memory of Sandy Hansen.
 This viewing platform offers views of a beautiful wetland and riparian habitats and their wildlife like ducks, geese, herons, gulls, eagles, deer, muskrats, mink, and many songbirds in adjacent shrub and forest.